-Student Thermoformed Part Competition Rules and Entry Form for 2018
+Student Thermoformed Part Competition Rules and Entry Form

 The purpose of the Freetech Plastics Student parts competition is to encourage College and University Industrial Design and Engineering Students to design and then manufacture a product using the Thermoforming Process.

 This competition is designed to stimulate use of the thermoforming process in design and engineering schools.
 Each year, the Finalists have their entries judged at the annual Industrial Designers Society of America Conference.